XML guide

 When is the Copy Indicator used?

-In this case, a new corrected invoice is sent with the same invoice number.
+In this case, a new corrected invoice is sent with the exact same invoice number.

 May the XML contain spaces in numeric field values?